Taylor-CCB-Group/MDV/README.md

 * Data can added and/or modified by the user

-* Diverse range of data sources (API calls,static files) can be used by implementing custom data loaders
+* Diverse range of data sources (API calls, static files) can be used by implementing custom data loaders

 * Runs in a web browser (installation not required for uploading and viewing data)